Foster Care vs Adoption: How Are They Different?

 It’s never too late to choose adoption and avoid your child being placed into foster care.
 If you’re curious about adoption but haven’t picked an adoptive family, our Adoption Coordinators can help you find the perfect adoptive parents.
 When you work with Lifetime, your child will never be placed in foster care.
 You’ll go through the regular adoption process, remaining in charge along every step.

-If you’ve delivered your baby at the hospital and feel worried about your baby being put into the foster care system, call us at 1-800-923-6784 for the help you need.
+If you’ve delivered your baby at the hospital and feel worried about your baby being put into the foster care system, call or text us at 1-800-923-6784 for the help you need.
 By choosing adoption, you have the power to make important decisions for your child, rather than the State making those decisions for you.

 Written by Mardie Caldwell Certified Open Adoption Practitioner